 2. What are the Different Types of Workloads in the Cloud?

-Workloads can be classified into several different categories based on their architecture, resource requirements, resource consumption patterns, user traffic patterns etc.
+Workloads can be classified into several different categories based on their architecture, resource requirements, resource consumption patterns, user traffic patterns, etc.

-I’ll begin with the resource requirements.
+I’ll begin with the ones classified by resource requirements.

 Classified by Resource Requirements